ipsimple/platform/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [support@ipsimple.org](mailto:support@ipsimple.org).
+For any inquiries or feedback, please raise an issue here https://github.com/ipsimple/platform/issues